 “Employees want convenience; they don’t want to go through a bunch of steps to get into their office in the morning.
 With the majority of our users agreeing that the simplest way to unlock their office door is to stand in front of it, we developed the hardware and software to deliver that experience to any office setting,” said Alex Kazerani, Openpath’s co-founder and CEO.
 “By achieving 94% mobile adoption over traditional access credentials, we have cracked the code to delivering the user experience employees want with the elegant, easy-to-install hardware businesses need.”

 Openpath user analytics show that the majority of users have not only shifted to using their mobile phone for access, but also prefer to leave their smartphone in their bag or pocket to enter the office.
-With Openpath’s Touch access feature, employees get the convenience of an automatic door with the security of an encrypted, credential-based access system.
-Faster and more convenient than opening an app or using a key or fob, Openpath Touch automatically recognizes a user’s smartphone as he/she approaches, even if it's in a purse or pocket, and allows the user to enter with only a wave of their hand or a touch of the reader.
+With Openpath’s Hands Free access feature, employees get the convenience of an automatic door with the security of an encrypted, credential-based access system.
+Faster and more convenient than opening an app or using a key or fob, Openpath Hands Free automatically recognizes a user’s smartphone as he/she approaches, even if it's in a purse or pocket, and allows the user to enter with only a wave of their hand.

 James Segil, co-founder and President of Openpath, said: “To truly enable convenient, elegant, smart mobile access for all, we need to make it more accessible.
 With the introduction of this Mullion form-factor to our existing Smart Reader line-up, we are able to provide the many design and deployment options necessary to meet the demands of any building configuration.
 With the Mullion Smart Reader, we ensure that any office can utilize our technology in a way that is both practical and affordable while keeping security, aesthetic and ease of use a top priority.”